TT player Diya Chitale, who moved court over her exclusion, included in CWG squad | Sports-Games

 - India

-The team was subject to clearance from the Sports Authority of India (SAI) but on Monday the Sports Ministry threw the ball back into CoA's court, saying squad selection was the responsibility of the national sports federation.
+The team was subject to clearance from Sports Authority of India (SAI) but on Monday the Sports Ministry threw the ball back in CoA's court, saying squad selection was the responsibility of the national sports federation.

-The selection committee, chaired by CoA member S D Mudgil, met again on Monday after SAI's response and finalized the team.
-Kamath, who was supposed to play doubles alongside Manika, has been excluded from the squad together and Swastika Ghosh has been put on standby.
+The selection committee, chaired by CoA member S D Mudgil, met again on Monday after SAI's response and finalised the team.
+Kamath, who was supposed to play doubles alongside Manika, has been excluded from the squad all together and Swastika Ghosh has been put on standby.

 ''There is only one change.
 Diya comes in as the fourth player in place of Archana.
 Archana did not meet the criteria but we thought she is also a good medal prospect (as she is world number 4 alongside Manika).
 But we were in a dilemma and that is why we went to the SAI and sought its guidance. ''The selectors in the end took the call to include Diya who has also done well domestically and as well as in international events.
 She would be playing the doubles alongside Manika,'' Mudgil told PTI.